matter-in-motion/mm/docs/units.md

 # Matter In Motion.
 Units

-Units is a simple way to have definable namespaces and two step initialization
+Units is a simple way to have definable namespaces for application modules and two step initialization

 ## Unit